Grades 6–8

 Engaging Minds

 Accel Management Platform for Education curriculum offers rich and engaging content that has been carefully designed to meet the standards required by states.
-Students are engaged in a variety of activities and assessments appropriate to the courses being studied, including labs, journals, written assignments, discussions, group and individual projects, formative assessments, objective tests, and written exams.
+Students are engaged in various activities and assessments appropriate to the courses being studied, including labs, journals, written assignments, discussions, group and individual projects, formative assessments, objective tests, and written exams.

 6TH GRADE